renesca/renesca/README.md

 There is no further database traversing from a subgraph because there is no need to do so.
 When working with subgraphs retrieved from a query, you know which data you need in the future and can fetch that with the query before traversing.
 This approach saves a lot of unnecessary requests.

 ## Feature summary
-- Interpret query results as graphs or tables
+* Interpret query results as graphs or tables
-- Modify result graphs and persist the changes back to the database
+* Modify result graphs and persist the changes back to the database
-- Transactions
+* Do everything with transactions

 ## Installation